monome/docs/norns/play.md

 PLAY expects stereo 48khz files.
 WAV, AIFF and other uncompressed header / sample formats supported by [libsndfile](http://www.mega-nerd.com/libsndfile) will work (including raw).
 FLAC also.

 To share / sync audio files between norns and your computer, you'll need to use a file-sharing client.
-Learn more in our guides for [WebDAV (Mac)](/docs/norns/webdav) and [STFP (Windows)](/docs/norns/sftp).
+Learn more in our [file management guides](/docs/norns/manage).

 ### LEVELS